-Whether you're looking for seafood or delicious treats, there is plenty to eat around this part of town.
+Whether you're looking for seafood or delicious treats, there are plenty of restaurants at the wharf in San Francisco.
 Heck, you might even find yourself visiting a bakery for some fresh sourdough bread!

 To be honest, there are so many different eateries that it can be difficult to pick just one.
 With that in mind, we've made a list of the most popular restaurants near the piers.

 Check out this post on our favorite seafood restaurants in Fisherman's Wharf for more information on excellent seafood spots.

 Crab is king at Fisherman’s Wharf, with the winter crab season being one of the best times to eat the crustacean.

 Eat it whole or in a delicious Crab Louis salad.